All Saints, Wolverhampton

 All Saints is an inner city area of Wolverhampton, West Midlands, England.
 It is situated immediately to the south-east of the city centre, in the city council's Ettingshall ward.

+The first All Saints Church and school was built in 1864 on Steelhouse Lane.
+The Rev. Henry Hampton of St John's Church, Wolverhampton was its first minister.
+The current church was designed by London architects T. Taylor Smith & G. F. Roper in the early gothic style and consecrated in 1879.
+A separate parish was formed two years later.
+The church building was extensively added to in 1892–3.
+The church is part of the ecclesiastical parish of Central Wolverhampton.
+The nave of the church has been partitioned off and is used by a community group.
+The former All Saints' Infants and Junior School, which opened in 1894 stands next to the church.
+The school closed in 1990 with pupils transferring to Grove Primary School on Caledonia Road.
+In 2008 the school building was repurposed as a community facility operated by social enterprise, All Saints Action Network.

-It mostly consists of late 19th century and early 20th century terraced houses, which are mainly inhabited by Sikh and Ravidassia immigrants from the Indian sub-continent.
-Modern landmarks in the area include The Workspace, an office facility on the site of the former All Saints Primary School, Ford and Nissan car dealerships, a bowling alley and a Fitness First public gym.
+The neighbourhood mostly consists of late 19th century and early 20th century terraced houses, which are mainly inhabited by Sikh and Ravidassia immigrants from the Indian sub-continent.
+Modern landmarks in the area include, Ford and Nissan car dealerships, a bowling alley and a Fitness First public gym.
 The Royal Hospital, Wolverhampton, which closed in June 1997, is situated in the area.

 It is a fairly deprived area with high levels of crime and unemployment, with much of the housing stock in a dismal condition.
 As recently as the 1980s, many houses in the area were lacking bathrooms and indoor toilets.
 Since then, a significant number of these older properties have been demolished.